McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 Notice that the navigation bar has two `Typography` components containing the title of our application.
 The first `Typography` component is used for medium-sized screens (e.g., tablets, laptops, desktop computers, etc.) whereas the second `Typography` component is used for small screens (e.g., smartphones).
 On small screens, we render a `MacIconNavButton` component that opens an app drawer containing the navigation links that we will add at a later stage in this learning module.
 The `toggleDrawer` function is used to handle opening and closing the app drawer shown in the navigation bar on small screens.

 ### Import and Use `Navbar`
 The navigation bar should appear on all pages of our website.
-As such, we will import and use it in the `_app.tsx` file, given that components used in this file are shown on all pages.
+As such, we will import and use it in the `template.tsx` file, given that components used in this file are shown on all pages.

-Open the `_app.tsx` file and import `NavBar`:
+Open the `template.tsx` file and import `NavBar`:
 ```
 import Navbar from "@/components/Navbar/Navbar";
 ```